 There is possibly a problem if you suddenly get eye inflammation, an itchy throat, or excessive mucus production.
 This is especially the case if you have never had an adverse reaction to marijuana before.
 Once again, it is probably moldy marijuana, and you have suffered an allergic reaction to the contaminants.
 It is imperative to get in touch with a doctor as soon as this happens.

 Final Thoughts on Contaminated Weed

 Marijuana growers have an obligation to the public to stay vigilant and ensure they don’t allow contaminated weed to enter the marketplace.
-Also, please bear in mind that mold tends to target marijuana in the final two weeks before harvest and the two weeks after.
-As mold travels so easily, the more weed you grow, the more targets mold has, so make sure you inspect your plants daily.
+Mold tends to target marijuana in the final two weeks before harvest and the two weeks after.
+As mold travels so quickly, the more weed you grow, the more targets mold has.
+Therefore, it is prudent to inspect your plants daily.